ywangd/midle/README.md

     * Relational: EQ, NE, GE, GT, LE, LT
     * Mimimum and Maximum: <, >
     * Others: ?:, [::], (), ., ->
+  + Bracket indexing (array, hash)
   + Function calls
     * Up to nine positional arguments and unlimited input keyword arguments
-  + Bracket indexing (array, hash)
-    * This can be solved by the ND routines.
-However it is quite heavy weighted.
+  + Object property access (dot notation) only works for Hash-like objects or structure.

 * Incompatible and Additional Features
     * The exponential operator has right associativity in MIDLE but has left